A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Introduction and background

-In \Cref{sec:mixed-signs}, we work exclusively with a \df{signed symbolic matrix} $\mbc J$, which is a matrix whose $(i,j)$ entry is either $a_{ij}$, $-a_{ij}$, or $0$, where $a_{ij}$ is a variable.
-A polynomial, e.g., $\det \mbc J$, is said to have \df{mixed signs} if, after all possible cancellations, it has both a positive and a negative term.
+In \Cref{sec:mixed-signs}, we work exclusively with a \df{signed symbolic matrix} $\mbc J$, whose $(i,j)$ entry is either $a_{ij}$, $-a_{ij}$, or $0$, where $a_{ij}$ is a variable.
+A polynomial, e.g., $\det \mbc J$, is said to have \df{mixed signs} if it has both a positive and a negative term.